isaacazuelos/splitter/README.md

 # Splitter

-Split an excel file into parts.
+Split an excel file into CSV chunks.

-This is a pretty specific, single-purpose utility I made for work.
+This is a pretty specific, single-purpose utility I made for work, you probably don't want it.

-## Features

-- [x] Split a CSV file into a number of smaller files by rows.
-- [x] Include the header in each file.
-- [x] Pick a number of files easily.
-- [x] Set a max number of rows for the files
-  - [x] Move extra rows into a remainder file.
-- [ ] Pick columns to include.

 ## Installation